You are at the right place to check out what is Toluna Surveys.

 Does that mean all my passwords, bank account details, credit card details, etc. are exposed for Toluna to see?
 I felt an infringement of my privacy.
 So I simple deleted the program from my mobile.
 And wondered why such a thing was even allowed in the first place.

 There, a rather negative start to my own experience with Toluna.
 Read on to see what other information I have gathered about it.

 How to earn points with Toluna

 As for converting the points to cash or cash vouchers, every 3000 points is worth $1.
 This is a very low payout, in comparison with other survey platforms.
-So you spend possibly 10 minutes to complete an average length survey, to earn just $1.
+So you spend possibly 15 to 20 minutes to complete an average length survey, to earn just $1 or less.

 Just this low payout alone is enough to put me off spending anymore time on Toluna.

 You can also earn points through testing products.
 You provide your opinion of the products you test, and you get to keep them.

 Anyway, another point I would like to bring up is that it was difficult to find any information on converting points into cash within the Toluna platform, it may have been there but I missed it.
 I guess this means it isn’t so user-friendly or instinctive?
 I had to dig for this information outside of Toluna itself.

 This is something unique and interesting about Toluna that I don’t get to see on other survey sites.